miyagawa/plack-handbook/en/08_adapting_web_frameworks_to_psgi.md

       return $res;
     }

-This is very straightforward, especially when compared with [Squatting::On::CGI](http://cpansearch.perl.org/src/BEPPU/Squatting-0.70/lib/Squatting/On/CGI.pm).
-It's almost a line-by-line copy (with some adjustment) to use Plack::Request to parse parameters instead of CGI.pm.
+That's very straightforward, especially when compared with [Squatting::On::CGI](http://cpansearch.perl.org/src/BEPPU/Squatting-0.70/lib/Squatting/On/CGI.pm).
+It's almost a line-by-line copy (with some adjustment) using Plack::Request to parse parameters instead of CGI.pm.

-Similarly, Catalyst uses the Catalyst::Engine abstraction and [Catalyst::Engine::PSGI](http://search.cpan.org/perldoc?Catalyst::Engine::PSGI) is the adapter to run Catalyst on PSGI, with most of the code is copied from CGI.
+Similarly, Catalyst uses the Catalyst::Engine abstraction and [Catalyst::Engine::PSGI](http://search.cpan.org/perldoc?Catalyst::Engine::PSGI) is the adapter to run Catalyst on PSGI, where most of the code is copied from CGI.

 ### mod_perl centric frameworks

 Some frameworks are centered around mod_perl's API, in which case we can't use the approaches we've seen here.
 Instead, you should probably start by mocking Apache::Request APIs using a fake/mock object.
-Patric Donelan, a WebGUI developer, explains his approach to make a mod_perl-like API in [his blog post](http://blog.patspam.com/2009/plack-roundup-at-sf-pm) that you might be interested in, and the [mock request class linked](http://github.com/pdonelan/webgui/blob/plebgui/lib/WebGUI/Session/Plack.pm) would be a good place to start.
+Patric Donelan, a WebGUI developer, explains his approach to make a mod_perl-like API in [his blog post](http://blog.patspam.com/2009/plack-roundup-at-sf-pm) that you might be interested in.
+The [mock request class linked](http://github.com/pdonelan/webgui/blob/plebgui/lib/WebGUI/Session/Plack.pm) would be a good place to start.